cnio-bu/cnio-bu.github.io/docs/admin/tasks.md

 # Setting up workstation users

-If it's a new workstation, we need to connect it to the CNIO LDAP server first.
-Afterwards, or if it's already connected, we need to add the user to the autofs config file.
+!!!
+Note

-**NOTE:** If it's a new user, we need to send a ticket (incidencia) to IT for them to a) enable the user for Linux and b) create the shared home (specify both).
+    If it's a new user, you'll need to send a ticket (incidencia) to IT for them to a) enable the user for Linux and b) create the shared home (specify both).

+!!!
+Warning

+    The cnio username ("xxxx" in "xxxx@cnio.es") should not exist locally on the machine or it will clash with the remote one.
+    If you used the same username for the installation of the OS you will first need to remove it from the local machine.

 ## LDAP